AnaWaldila/dcad/README.md

  <b>Figure 12:</b> DCAD - Find Materials Window
 </p>

-Finally, the last button in principal window is "Ajuda" (Help), where the user can choose between "Sobre os Materiais" (about the materials), "Utilizando o Software" (using the software) and "Sobre o Software" (about the software).
+Finally, the last button in main window is "Ajuda" (Help), which one the user can choose between "Sobre os Materiais" (about the materials), "Utilizando o Software" (using the software) and "Sobre o Software" (about the software).
 A new window opens with all those options.
 Figures 13 to 15 show this.

 <div>
 <img src="Figures/DCAD_AboutMaterials.png" width="80%">